GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

 The barcode region is assumed to be amplified using Illumina MiSeq.

-All the data for this vignette and the files output from it can be downloaded from
+All the data for this vignette and the files output from it can be downloaded
 `here <https://github.com/GoyalLab/SingletCodeWebsite/raw/main/source/dataVignette/watermelonVignetteData.zip>`__.
 It
-contains inputFiles and the outputFiles.
+contains inputFiles and the outputFiles (it contains a test folder which has the expected output files).
 This vignette can be downloaded as a jupyter notebook from the `singletCode Tools repo <https://github.com/GoyalLab/singletCodeTools/tree/main/vignette>`_.

 First step is to understand the samples present in the FASTQ files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~